designfrontier/generator-code-deck/README.md

 ![Code Deck - Powerpoint for Coders](readme-images/logo.png)

-_Code Deck_ is a [Yeoman generator](http://yeoman.io/) for creating code based slideshow presentations.
+_Code Deck_ is a [Yeoman generator](http://yeoman.io/) for creating code-based slideshow presentations.
 It was built because HTML slideshows are awesome, **but they take too long to make**.
 With _Code Deck_, your project is **automatically** set up so you can focus on presenting great content.